-5. "Society" has the meaning assigned to it by section 2 of the Societies Act, 1966.
-"Society" includes any club, company, partnership, or association of seven or more persons whatever its nature or object, whether temporary or permanent, but does not include-
+- 5. For the purposes of GST, "society" has the meaning assigned to it under Section 2 of the Societies Act, 1966.
+"Society" includes any club, company, partnership, or association of seven or more persons whatever its nature or object, whether temporary or permanent, but does not include- - (a) any company registered under the provisions of any written law relating to companies for the time being in force in Malaysia;

-- (a) any company registered under the provisions of any written law relating to companies for the time being in force in Malaysia; - (b) any company or association constituted under any written law; - (c) any trade union registered or required to be registered under the provisions of any written law relating to trade unions for the time being in force in Malaysia; - (d) any company, association or partnership formed for the sole purpose of carrying on any lawful business that has for its object the acquisition of gain by the company, association or partnership, or by the individual members thereof: - (e) any co-operative society, registered as such, under any written law; - (f) any organization or association in respect of which there is for the time being in force a certificate (which may be granted, refused or cancelled at his discretion) by a person or authority appointed under the provisions of the written law for the time being enforce relating to the registration of schools that such organization or association forms part of the curriculum of a school; or - (g) any school, management committee of a school, parents 'association or parent-teachers' association registered or exempted from registration under any law for the time being in force regulating schools; - 6.
-For GST purposes, similar organizations refer to any organization registered under Registrar of Society, Registrar of Companies, Commissioner of Sports or any Act of Parliament.
-This organization includes economic association, professional association, public interest group and also non-profit organization or any organization established under relevant Ministries.
-Examples of societies and similar organizations under various legislations are as follows: - (a) Societies Act, 1966 (Act 335): - (i) Federation of Malaysian Manufacturers; - (ii) Persatuan Seniman Malaysia; and - (iii) Persatuan Kucing Bakabaik Malaysia.
+- (b) any company or association constituted under any written law; - (c) any trade union registered or required to be registered under the provisions of any written law relating to trade unions for the time being in force in Malaysia; - (d) any company, association or partnership formed for the sole purpose of carrying on any lawful business that has for its object the acquisition of gain by the company, association or partnership, or by the individual members thereof; - (e) any co-operative society, registered as such, under any written law; - (f) any organization or association in respect of which there is for the time being in force a certificate (which may be granted, refused or cancelled at his discretion) by a person or authority appointed under the provisions of the written law for the time being enforce relating to the registration of schools that such organization or association forms part of the curriculum of a school; or - (g) any school, management committee of a school, parents 'association or parent-teachers' association registered or exempted from registration under any law for the time being in force regulating schools. - 6.
+For the purposes of GST, "similar organizations" refer to any organization registered under Registrar of Society, Registrar of Companies, Commissioner of Sports or any Act of Parliament.
+This organization includes economic association, professional association, and public interest group and also non-profit organization or any organization established under relevant Ministries.
+Examples of societies and similar organizations under various legislations are as follows: - (a) Societies Act 1966 (Akta 335) - (i) Persekutuan Pekilang-Pekilang Malaysia; - (ii) Persatuan Seniman Malaysia; dan - (iii) Persatuan Kucing Bakabaik Malaysia

-- (b) Companies Act, 1965 (Act 125): - (i) Berjaya Vacation Club (BVC); - (ii) Swiss-Garden International Vacation Club; and - (iii) Kelab Golf Perkhidmatan Awam. - (c) Sports Development Act, 1997 (Act 576): - (i) The Football Association of Malaysia (FAM); - (ii) Malaysian Tenpin Bowling Congress; and - (iii) Malaysian Lawn Bowls Federation. - (d) Other Acts of Parliament: - (i) St. John Ambulance of Malaysia under St. John Ambulance of Malaysia (Incorporation) (Amendment) Act, 1974 (Act A230); - (ii) Other institutions established under relevant ministries such as the Ministry of Woman, Family and Community Development where some examples are as follows: - Children in need of Care and Protection Institutions such as Rumah Budak Laki-Laki Tun Abdul Aziz, Pusat Perkembangan Kemahiran Kebangsaan, Taman Seri Puteri and Sekolah Tunas Bakti under Child Act, 2001 (Act 611) and Care Centres Act, 1993 (Act 506). - Persons with Disabilities Institutions such as Taman Sinar Harapan, Bengkel Daya, Pusat Latihan Perindustrian dan Pemulihan and Pusat Pemulihan Dalam Komuniti under Persons with Disabilities Act, 2008 (Act 685) and Care Centres Act, 1993 (Act 506). - Senior Citizen Institution such as Rumah Seri Kenangan, Rumah Ehsan, Desa Bina Diri and Pusat Jagaan Harian Warga Emas under Care Centres Act, 1993 (Act 506).
+- (b) Companies Act 1965 (Akta 125)

+- (i) Berjaya Vacation Club (BVC);

+- (ii) Swiss-Garden International Vacation Club; dan

+- (iii) Kelab Golf Perkhidmatan Awam.

+- (c) Sports Development Act 1997 (Akta 576)

+- (i) Persatuan Bolasepak Malaysia;

+- (ii) Kongres Tenpin Boling Malaysia; dan

+- (iii) Kongres Boling Padang Malaysia.

+- (d) Act of Parlimen

+- (i) St. John Ambulans Malaysia di bawah Akta (Perbadanan) St.John Ambulans Malaysia (Pindaan) 1974 (Akta A230);

+- (ii) Other institutions established under the relevant ministry such as the Ministry of Woman, Family and Community Development.

+Children in need of Care and Protection Institution under Child Act, 2001 (Act 611) and Care Centres Act, 1993 (Act 506).